 Termination of employment can be justified with a fair reason, for example, poor performance, ill-health, redundancy, or re-organisation; providing a fair process is followed and your company acted reasonably.

-Your company may be able to exit an employee in other circumstances; therefore avoiding redundancy payments you thought you might have had no option to pay out!
+Your company may be able to exit an employee in other circumstances; therefore avoiding redundancy payments you thought you might have had no option but to pay out!

 Settlement Agreements –The use of settlement agreements can also result in prompt, amicable, and advantageous employee exits and outcomes for your business.